 - the final or second year of various sports/health related degrees at a range of universities (such as health, exercise and physical activity; sports coaching; sports rehabilitation)

-- the BSc (Hons) Sports Rehabiliation, Conditioning and Therapy degree at the College
+- the BSc (Hons) Sports Rehabiliation with Sports Therapy degree at the College

 - a wide range of careers in the health, fitness and sports therapy industries.